margomerritt/stock-analysis/README.md

 ## Summary
 ### Advantages of Refactoring Code
 Refactoring is the process of editing existing code to make it run more efficient without changing its functionality.
 One of the biggest advantages of refactoring code is the ability to shorten the run time.
 In this project, refactoring the code shaved off around 40 seconds for each year.
 At first glance the 40 seconds shaved off might not sound a lot but it is a quite significant time savings when working with much larger datasets.
-A quick mathematical calculation reveals that in the 2017 dataset the refactored code reduced the time by 83.4535%!
+A quick mathematical calculation reveals that in the 2017 dataset the refactored code reduced the run time by 83.5%!

 ### Disadvantages of Refactoring Code